Leah Grayson: Age Sixteen.

 The police involved child protective services and I was placed in emergency foster care, temporarily.
 A couple of days after that, one of the welfare officers informed me that I had a living relative called Frank.
 That he came forward after hearing what happened on the news.

-I’d never met him before.
-Nor was he ever mentioned to me by my parents.
-I wasn’t aware either of them had any siblings.
+I’d never met him before, nor had my parents ever spoken about him.
+I wasn’t aware that either of them had any siblings.
 They packed my things without even giving me a choice and told me that I would be moving back home with him.